 The Bugatti Veyron is, by every measure, the world's most extreme production road car.
-It's the quickest to 60, has the highest top speed, and can absolutely dominate a track.
+It's the quickest to 60, has the highest top speed, and it can absolutely dominate a track in spite of its weight.

 The original Veyron claimed 1,001 horsepower, which in itself was a major technical achievement.
 Its engine, boasting 16 cylinders, was essentially formed by joining two V8 engines at the crank.